TFlexSoom-School/MazeOfDreamz/BluetoothConnection/README.md

 them for code review.
 Please look to ClientControl2 for comments as their content is mostly the same.

-## Setup BluetoothServer:
+## Setup BluetoothServer and ClientControl:

 Unfortunately to run this code for testing you will need a raspberry pi with built in bluetooth like the raspberry pi.
-Don't worry about running this if you do not have the hardware.
+Don't worry about running this if you do not have hardware present.

 You will also need a way to send serial messages to server socket.
 If you do not have one, but do have a phone that can run apps, I would recommend the Serial Bluetooth Terminal app.